MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddstor/nf-ntddstor-devicedsmgetoutputlength.md

 ## -description

-The **DeviceDsmGetOutputLength** function gets the length, in bytes, of a data set management (DSM) output operation.
+The **DeviceDsmGetOutputLength** function gets the length, in bytes, of the output buffer for a data set management (DSM) operation.

 ## -parameters

 ### -param Definition

-Pointer to an opaque [DEVICE_DSM_DEFINITION](ns-ntddstor-_device_dsm_definition.md) structure that contains parameter block alignment and length information.
+Pointer to a [DEVICE_DSM_DEFINITION](ns-ntddstor-_device_dsm_definition.md) structure that defines the DSM operation.

 ### -param OutputBlockLength